karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/list-action-handler-conception-notes.md

 - rics: an array of ric (each ric being a map of columnName => value)
 - jContainer: the jquery object representing the list container
 - jTable: the jquery element representing the main table (containing the data rows)
+- params: an array of extra parameters passed via the toolbar item (see the toolbar item section later in this document)